koding/kdlearn/guides/terminal-introduction/index.md

 ## Tips

-The Koding Terminal (VM) comes preinstalled with some useful programms that can be run using these commands.
+The Koding Terminal comes preinstalled with some useful programms that can be run using these commands.

 * `fish` - is a smart and user-friendly command line shell for OS X, Linux.
 * `mc` - Midnight Commander is a powerful file manager.
 GNU Midnight Commander is a text-mode full-screen file manager.